10 News: 10 News: Lunchtime

-10 News: Lunchtime is an hour-long bulletin airing weekdays at 1:00 pm, presented from the network's Sydney studios by Narelda Jacobs with entertainment presented by Angela Bishop.
+10 News: Lunchtime is an hour-long bulletin airing weekdays at 1:00 pm, presented from the network's Sydney studios by Angela Bishop with good news presented by Daniel Doody and weather presented by Josh Holt.
 Initially airing at 12:00 pm and titled 10 News First: Midday, the bulletin launched on Monday 9 January 2023, transitioning from the 10 News First: Breakfast bulletin axed in December 2022.
 The bulletin was moved to 1:00 pm from Monday 19 August 2024 and renamed 10 News First: Lunchtime.
-Fill-in presenters for the bulletin include Ursula Heger, Lachlan Kennedy, Hugh Riminton, Kate Freebairn, Amanda Hart and Angela Bishop.
+Fill-in presenters for the bulletin include Ursula Heger, Hugh Riminton, Kate Freebairn, Georgie Tunny, Amelia Brace, Taylor Ryan, Samantha Butler, and Jennifer Keyte.
 On 30 June, due to Network 10 rebranding itself, 10 News First: Lunchtime renamed to 10 News: Lunchtime.

-10 News: Afternoon

-10 News: Afternoon is a half-hour bulletin airing weekdays at 3:30 pm, presented from the network's Sydney studios by Narelda Jacobs with sport presenter Tara Rushton and weather presenter Josh Holt.
-The bulletin launched on Monday 29 January 2024.

-Fill-in presenters for the bulletin include Ursula Heger, Lachlan Kennedy, Hugh Riminton, Kate Freebairn, Amanda Hart and Angela Bishop.